It all started in 1954...

 when master potter Betty Woodman convinced the City of Boulder to create a recreational pottery program.
 The Boulder Pottery Lab was born and moved into historic Firestation #2 the next year.
 It was the first city-supported pottery program in the country and was run by the Parks and Recreation Department.
 For over 60 years it has served the Boulder community by providing accessible, affordable, high-quality ceramics education and recreation programs to people of all ages and abilities.
 Generations of Boulder families have walked through the historic firehouse doors on University Hill to participate in pottery classes and camps at the Lab.
 Many of our current adult students remember bringing their children or coming as a child themselves to pottery classes here, making the Pottery Lab a well-known and beloved institution.

 Simultaneously, the City of Boulder began looking for a non-governmental organization to steward the Boulder Pottery Lab.
 Since the founders of Studio Arts Boulder already had a deep relationship with the Lab and ceramics was a vital component of the Studio Arts Boulder vision, overseeing operations of the Pottery Lab was a natural fit for the budding organization.
-Studio Arts Boulder signed a contract with the City of Boulder to take over management of the Pottery Lab on January 1, 2015.
+Lead by Lolita Higbie, Studio Arts Boulder signed a contract with the City of Boulder to take over management of the Pottery Lab on January 1, 2015.

 Since then, the organization has focused its efforts on the delicate transition from mature public program to independent nonprofit organization.
 The success of the Lab's ceramics program is critical, but the mission of Studio Arts Boulder remains the same - to foster creative collaboration in the studio arts.
 So, in addition to the day-to-day management of the Lab, Studio Arts Boulder is also building partnerships with other studio art organizations to support their work and develop joint programs.
 Today, the organization is thriving on both fronts.
 As part of a nonprofit organization, the Pottery Lab is moving closer to long-term financial sustainability so it can serve Boulder for many more decades.
 Working together with our studio art partners, Studio Arts Boulder will eventually expand operations into other art forms.
 As the organization grows it will continue to support kids and adults in their lifelong artistic pursuits and prepare the next generation of cultural leaders.